kouamojulesquentin/MAST-AnalogTest/Doxygen_Doc/MastDev/MastOptions.md

 | identifiers         | To show node identifier
 | register_value      | To show Register values
 | auto_value          | To show Register values as binary when small, hexa when large and end of large string as binary when cannot form a plain nibble
-| protocol            | To show Protocol name of an access interface
+| protocol_name       | To show Protocol name of an access interface
 | selector_with_edge  | To show Linker selector associated register with an edge between the Linker and the Register (this can cause out of order display)
 | selector_properties | To show selector properties
 | selector_tables     | To show selector tables for selection/deselection